dodona-edu/dodona-edu.github.io/guides/the-coders-apprentice/en.md

 - adjust the learning path of the course
   - rearrange, add, delete or temporarily hide chapters and sections
   - rearrange, add, delete or temporarily hide programming assignments
-  - add your own programming assignments
+  - add your own programming assignments and share them with your colleagues
 - set deadlines for specific tasks
 - monitor the progress of your students
 - review and comment on the submitted solutions of your students